zx2a17/ttt-app/README.md

 9) clone the repo (this one)
 10) terraform init and apply
 11) then merging to main should run the github action and it should deploy everything
+12) run kubectl get all to get the port open on the ELB and open it to accept traffice to access the app!
-12) access the app via the LoadBalancer!
+13) access the app via the LoadBalancer with the external IP output of the command above a74a209fdffea4d7b8e773212a9809d7-1738975369.us-east-1.elb.amazonaws.com